shapeoko/Docs/content/electronics.md

 ![Stripped lead for barrel connector](tPictures/power_connection.jpg)

 Connect it to the gShield (which is attached to the top of the Arduino).
-There are two leads, one a solid black wire, the other black w/ a white stripe.
+There are two leads, one a solid black wire, the other black w/ a white stripe (or red).

 * black == (-)
 * black/white == (+) (or red)

-Please connect each lead to the appropriate side of the gShield's blue power connector (it may also be green as in the photos above).
+Please connect each lead to the appropriate side of the gShield's power connector.

 ![Power connections](tPictures/so_e_arduino_usb_4.jpg)